 In this guide, we cover everything you need to know about caring for protective clothing & PPE.
 We will be looking at PPE responsibilities, PPE maintenance, PPE storing, PPE washing, and PPE disposal.

 Buying and allocating the right protective clothing PPE to keep your employees safe at work is a key employer responsibility.
 But that’s only the first step.
 You also need to deliver the tools and knowledge to help them maintain and care for their protective clothing & PPE.

 This article will cover everything you need to know about caring for protective clothing & PPE.
-You can also watch my interview where I deliver some dos and don’ts for looking after Hi Vis protective clothing & PPE.
+You can also watch our interview where Mark Dowling delivers some dos and don’ts for looking after Hi Vis protective clothing & PPE.

 PPE care and maintenance is a key part of both employee and employer responsibility when it comes to workplace safety.
 And PPE must always be looked after.
 It must also be stored properly when it’s not being used.
 This is important as it can be tempting to simply throw it to the side after a long day.

 If PPE is reusable instead of single use, then it should be cleaned in between uses and kept in good condition.
 You also need to think about how and why you need to replace any parts, keeping replacement PPE available and ensuring you are following the manufacturer's replacement schedule.

 A big part of maintaining PPE is knowing when employees can maintain something themselves (such as a shoelace on foot protection), and when it needs to be immediately replaced or sent back to the manufacturer (such as specialist equipment for high risk - including fall arrest and harnesses).

 The most important thing is to maintain the effectiveness of the PPE.
 This is especially true for clothing with retroreflective strips which can lose effectiveness if not kept clean.
 Remember, it is the worker’s responsibility to report any loss, destruction, or obvious defect on any PPE they are using.